HHN/UNIFY_UNISYNC_CLIENT/README.md

 Unisync does not require additional software installation for the users - teachers can generate chat groups simply by accessing a link stored in ILIAS or bookmarked in their browser.
 After logging into the LMS, course data is transferred to the Matrix system, where chat groups are automatically created, participants are assigned, and invitations are sent.
 These groups can then be accessed through Matrix-based messengers such as Element or FluffyChat.
 The system’s flexibility, security, and low maintenance requirements make it an efficient and scalable solution for universities looking to enhance digital collaboration.
 Further information can be found in the PDF document linked above.
 Unisync showcases how a lightweight solution can create Matrix-based course rooms from LMS data without deep system integration.

-Unisync was developed as part of a subproject within the <a href="https://www.hs-heilbronn.de/en/projekt-induko-2cab68e84c21b797" target="_blank">InduKo project (Innovation through Collaboration), which was funded by <a href="https://stiftung-hochschullehre.de/en/" target="_blank"> Stiftung Innovation in der Hochschullehre (August 2021 - July 2024).
+Unisync was developed as part of a subproject within the <a href="https://www.hs-heilbronn.de/en/projekt-induko-2cab68e84c21b797" target="_blank">InduKo project (Innovation through Collaboration), which was funded by <a href="https://stiftung-hochschullehre.de/en/" target="_blank">Stiftung Innovation in der Hochschullehre </a> (August 2021 - July 2024).

 </p>